 Strip parade in works for Aces as they close in on WNBA title

-A parade down the Las Vegas Strip is being planned for the Las Vegas Aces as they near what would be the city’s first professional sports title.
+A parade down the Strip is being planned for the Aces as they near what would be the city’s first major-league professional sports title.

 It looks like there’s going to be a parade soon on the Las Vegas Strip.

-A ceremony for the Las Vegas Aces is in the works if they win the WNBA championship.
+A ceremony for the Aces is in the works if they win the WNBA championship.

-It would be the first professional sports championship in the city’s history.
+It would be the first major-league professional sports championship in the city’s history.

-The Aces play Game 3 tonight in Connecticut against the Sun.
+The Aces play Game 3 Thursday night in Connecticut against the Sun.
 A win will give them a sweep in the best-of-five final series.
 The Aces won both games this week at Michelob Ultra Arena at Mandalay Bay.

 Details on the parade will come later.